Skip to main content

 The judge said redactions protect privacy enough to allow disclosure, giving the Heritage Foundation a legal win in its FOIA fight.

-• U.S. District Judge Dabney Friedrich ruled Saturday that the Justice Department can release redacted interview records between President Joe Biden and ghostwriter Mark Zwonitzer to the Heritage Foundation following its Freedom of Information Act lawsuit.
+• On Friday, U.S. District Judge Dabney Friedrich ruled that the Justice Department can release redacted interview records between President Joe Biden and ghostwriter Mark Zwonitzer, granting the Heritage Foundation access following its Freedom of Information Act lawsuit.

-• Biden gave these interviews during 2016 and 2017 for his memoir, Promise Me, Dad; federal investigators later obtained the materials during Special Counsel Robert Hur's probe into classified documents after Biden left office as vice president.
+• Biden gave these interviews during 2016 and 2017 for his memoir, Promise Me, Dad; federal investigators later obtained the materials during Special Counsel Robert Hur's probe into classified documents handling after his vice presidency.

-• Friedrich concluded the "significant public interest" in understanding Hur's investigation outweighs Biden's privacy concerns, even as the court acknowledged potential "irreparable harm" if redactions prove insufficient.
+• Friedrich concluded that "significant public interest" in understanding Hur's investigation outweighs Biden's privacy concerns, provided the government applies extensive redactions.
+The court acknowledged potential "irreparable harm" but found it insufficient to block disclosure.

-• Biden's separate lawsuit over audio recordings and transcripts from the same investigation remains unresolved, meaning whether materials are ultimately released depends on potential appeals in the coming weeks.
+• This ruling does not resolve Biden's separate lawsuit seeking to block release of audio recordings and transcripts from the same investigation, and whether materials are ultimately released depends on potential appeals in the coming weeks.

 Insights by Ground AI